 Nimbus Publishing is the largest English-language publisher east of Toronto.

-Nimbus produces more than thirty new titles a year on a range of subjects relevant to the Atlantic Provinces— children’s picture books and fiction, literary non-fiction, social and cultural history, nature photography, current events, biography, sports, and cultural issues.
+Nimbus produces more than 50 new titles a year on a range of subjects relevant to the Atlantic Provinces— children’s picture books and fiction, literary non-fiction, social and cultural history, nature photography, current events, biography, sports, and cultural issues.
 Nimbus publishes the best books on Nova Scotia, New Brunswick, Prince Edward Island and Newfoundland.

 Nimbus also does distribution for numerous Atlantic publishers, making the company the biggest book distributor on the east coast of Canada.
 For a list of distributed publishers, go here.

 In 2005, Nimbus introduced a new fiction imprint called Vagrant Press.

 Vagrant Press is Nimbus Publishing’s fiction imprint.
 Vagrant titles are available throughout the Atlantic region and across the country.